The Chart for StoneCo Ltd. (STNE) Is Flashing Mixed Signals

 STNE’s Market Performance

-STNE stocks went down by -6.18% for the week, with a monthly jump of 7.49% and a quarterly performance of -37.85%, while its annual performance rate touched -84.40%.
-The volatility ratio for the week stands at 6.63% while the volatility levels for the past 30 days are set at 8.08% for StoneCo Ltd..
-The simple moving average for the period of the last 20 days is -15.20% for STNE stocks with a simple moving average of -64.79% for the last 200 days.
+STNE stocks went down by -6.20% for the week, with a monthly drop of -32.47% and a quarterly performance of -33.99%, while its annual performance rate touched -86.14%.
+The volatility ratio for the week stands at 10.09% while the volatility levels for the past 30 days are set at 8.05% for StoneCo Ltd..
+The simple moving average for the period of the last 20 days is -13.53% for STNE stocks with a simple moving average of -65.26% for the last 200 days.

 Analysts’ Opinion of STNE